Basketball players playing BB versus athletes playing basketball: NBA Centers-Jokic lst All NBA team-Embiid 2nd Team

 Athletes playing basketball have a tendency to make themselves better were as basketball players playing basketball have a tendency to make their teammates better.

+Athletes playing basketball have more of a tendency to take themselves to the game.
+Basketball players playing basketball have more of a tendency to let the game come to them.

-I write about this from personal experience as a high school, college and semi-pro player from the 50’s I was not blessed with much overall athletic talent. at 6’0″ 165 pounds in high school and 6’1″ 175 pounds in college I had to rely on my basketball IQ and basic fundamental skills to compete with and against players that were more athletic then I was on my own teams and my opponents.
+I write about this from personal experience as a high school, college and semi-pro player from the 50’s as I was not blessed with much overall athletic talent. at 6’0″ 165 pounds in high school and 6’1″ 175 pounds in college I had to rely on my basketball IQ, to make good basketball decisions like good shot selection, commit few turnovers and fewer personal fouls, figure out how to gain advantages against the athletes I was playing against especially in college and semi-pro ball and basic fundamental skills to compete with and against players that were more athletic then I was on my own teams and my opponents.

 Therefore, I guess I am a little more biased to the basketball players playing basketball then to the athletes playing basketball.
 It is my personal opinion based on my basketball experiences as a player, coach and official.